RaphaelIT7/gmod-holylib/README.md

 number userdatanetworkbits(default `0`) - The networkbits to use for the userdata.
 bool bIsFilenames(default `false`) - If the stringtable will contain filenames.

-#### stringtable.SetAllowClientSideAddString(INetworkStringTable table, bool bAllowClientSideAddString)
+#### stringtable.SetAllowClientSideAddString(INetworkStringTable table, bool bAllowClientSideAddString = false)
-INetworkStringTable table - The table to set it on
-bool bAllowClientSideAddString - If clients should be able to modify the stringtable.
+Allows/Denies the client from adding additional strings to the table clientside.

 #### bool stringtable.IsCreationAllowed()
 Returns whether you're allowed to create stringtables.

 #### bool stringtable.IsLocked()
-Returns if the stringtable is locked or not.
+Returns if all stringtables are locked or not.

+#### stringtable.SetLocked(bool bLocked = false)
+Locks or Unlocks all stringtables.

-#### stringtable.AllowCreation(bool bAllowCreation)
+#### stringtable.AllowCreation(bool bAllowCreation = false)
 Sets whether you're allowed to create stringtable.

 Example: